My raison d’ être

 I am not asking out of ignorance.
 As the reader will discover, I have diligently sought out, explored, researched and thoroughly investigated each of the concerns and difficulties that are at issue for me.
 I have tried to uncover the most recent, reliable material related to each of my interrogatories.
 I have also carefully cited my sources.

 As I have already said, most of the facts I quote as well as the commentaries I reference come from church-friendly sources – LDS historical documents, church newspapers and periodicals, Journal of Discourses, Lectures on Faith and the History of the Church.

 I have also gone to the letters of learned and even some less learned church leaders, and, of course, the Scriptures themselves.

-The rest of the facts, data and information has been garnered from serious and often meticulous research conducted by many of the world’s leading scholars in several scientific disciplines and, of course, professional historians.
+The rest of the facts, data and information I have garnered from serious and often meticulous research conducted by many of the world’s leading scholars in several scientific disciplines and, of course, professional historians.
 You will not find reference to the many mean-spirited articles posted on the Internet by those whose obvious purpose is to mock and despoil.

-When it comes to questions of a purely scientific nature, matters relating to archaeology, anthropology, paleontology or genetics, I have given greater credence to the considered opinions of non-Mormon scientists and researchers because these scholars have fewer biases and predispositions that might impede their willingness to go where the truth leads them.
+When it comes to questions of a purely scientific nature, matters relating to archaeology, anthropology, palaeontology or genetics, admittedly I have given greater credence to the considered opinions of non-Mormon scientists because these scholars have fewer biases and predispositions that might impede their willingness to go where the truth leads them.

-It is no secret that at BYU and all other LDS owned post-secondary institutions, criticism of the church, its policies or its leaders is ‘verboten.’
-Even though those who teach at these schools are free Americans, should they espouse, even privately, any view which the ‘brethren’ disapproval of, they run the risk of the termination of their employment.
+It is also no secret that at BYU and all other LDS owned post-secondary institutions, criticism of the church, its policies or its leaders is ‘verboten.’
+Even though those who teach at these schools are free Americans, should they espouse, even privately, any opinions of which the ‘brethren’ disapprove, they run the risk of the termination of their employment.

 Ruthie Robertson, a professor of political science, discovered this was the case when she placed a post on her personal Facebook page supporting the LGBTQ community.